mjec/khefin/README.md

 [Backup your LUKS header](https://gitlab.com/cryptsetup/cryptsetup/wikis/FrequentlyAskedQuestions#6-backup-and-data-recovery) and data before using this for disk encryption keys.
 Seriously.

+Keep a backup of the keyfile created by this application as well.
+If you lose that file, it is impossible to recover the secret.

 The security of this sytem depends on the security of your authenticator device, libsodium, libfido2, and the quality of your passphrase.
 It's also possible -- and indeed more likely than any of the former issues -- that there's a bug in the code for this application which compromises its security somehow.
 Pull requests and issues are very welcome.

 ## Warrant canary (but not a warranty)